 - If clinical outcome can be improved by using the GSQ-30 to guide treatment

 - If high GSQ-30 at initial evaluation may identify a subgroup of EM patients in need of treatment augmentation to increase the likelihood of improved long-term outcome

 - If high GSQ-30 scores may correspond with particular biomarkers, such as inflammatory cytokines

 - Whether high GSQ-30 scores at 6+ months are being driven by persistent infection, post-infectious processes, and/or re-infection

 - Whether GSQ-30 may be useful for monitoring a variety of multi-system medical conditions

 Fallon BA, Zubcevik N, Bennett C, Doshi S, Rebman AW, Kishon R, Moeller JR, Octavien NR and Aucott JN (2019) The General Symptom Questionnaire-30 (GSQ-30): A Brief Measure of Multi-System Symptom Burden in Lyme Disease.
 Front.
 Med.
 6:283. doi: 10.3389/fmed.2019.00283

 This research was supported by:

-Specific support for this project was provided by Oxford Immunotec, Inc. General support for research was provided by the Steven and Alexandra Cohen Foundation, Inc., the Global Lyme Alliance, Inc., the Lyme Disease Association, Inc., and the Cohen Foundation, Inc. NZ’s work at the Spaulding site was supported by Mark and Eileen Lovell.
+Specific support for this project was provided by Oxford Immunotec, Inc. General support for research was provided by the Steven and Alexandra Cohen Foundation, Global Lyme Alliance, and Lyme Disease Association.
+NZ’s work at the Spaulding site was supported by Mark and Eileen Lovell.
 The funding organizations and sponsors had no role in any of the following aspects of the study: design and conduct of the study; data collection, management, analysis, or interpretation; preparation, review, or approval of the manuscript; and decision to submit the manuscript for publication.